-74% of the AONB is a farmed landscape.
+74% of the National Landscape is a farmed landscape.

 The agricultural sector is entering a period of major change especially funding and market uncertainties while arrangements for post Brexit environmental land management system is developed and a seven-year transition period enables farm businesses to plan.

 Existing government direct payments to farmers will be phased out and a new system will recognise and value broader societal benefits with payments being based on the provision of public goods.
 The decline in farming incomes and increased financial pressures are leading landowners to seek alternative land uses, such as the use of agricultural land for caravan parks, game shoots, tourist attractions, flood alleviation and the creation of wildlife habitats.

 Increased public interest has been expressed over soil health, fertilisers, pesticides and land management techniques.
 The recent spread of plant and animal diseases represent an increased threat to business viability.
 A decline in family mixed farms accompanied by an ageing farming population, a shortage of new entrants to the industry, and an increasing burden of regulation and administration threatens the culture of farming

 The Countryside Stewardship Facilitation Fund rewards groups of farmers for coming together to work out the best ways to improve the natural environment across their land, providing habitats for wildlife on a landscape scale to better aid conservation of important species.
 There are now 98 groups working across England with the common goal of better delivering environmental improvements on their land, and the land of their neighbours.

 The Avon Valley Facilitation group is in year five of a five year programme and is working with partner organisations to enable landscape scale benefits throughout the Avon valley.
 We work with farmers to help them access countryside stewardship schemes and organise a range of workshops on topics ranging from farm tracks to controlling parasites.

 Further information about this project is available here: Avon Valley Farmers Group